 Not less than 15 days prior to the effective date of the in-network provider or gatekeeper termination, the HMO must send written notification to the provider or gatekeeper's members.
-The Department must approve all notifications before they are sent to members.
+The HMO must use a template letter for this notification and obtain the Department's approval of the template before it is sent to members.
+Any subsequent proposed changes to the template must be approved by the Department.